 Withdrawal begins when a person abruptly stops taking a substance that their body has become dependent upon.
 The person will start experiencing withdrawal symptoms once the user has finished.
 Everyone will experience a different duration of withdrawal, but it will generally last between 1-2 weeks, depending on the severity of the addiction.
 Withdrawal from Dilaudid may appear with flu-like symptoms and are similar to heroin withdrawal.

 - Body aches and cramps

 The Dilaudid Detox Process

-Detoxing from Dilaudid is a process of cleansing the body of substances before treatment of the addiction can begin.
-While this sounds simple enough, the symptoms of withdrawal can be intense, painful, and extremely difficult to do on your own.
-Fortunately, you don’t have to do it by yourself.
-The safest way is a medically assisted detox.
+Detoxing from Dilaudid is cleansing the body of substances before treatment of the addiction can begin.
+While this sounds simple enough, the withdrawal symptoms can be intense, painful, and extremely difficult to do on your own.
+Fortunately, you don’t have to do it yourself, and a medically assisted detox is the safest way.